 - 4 tablespoons butter, melted and cooled slightly

-Whisk flour, baking powder and salt in large bowl.
+- Whisk flour, baking powder, and salt in a large bowl.

-Add berries to dry ingredients and toss.
-Add sour cream mixture and fold in gently with spatula.
+- Add berries to dry ingredients and toss.
+Add sour cream mixture and fold in gently with a spatula.
 Do not over-mix, but make sure flour is incorporated.

 Serving Size:1 muffin